 For example, a company may attach five warrants to each $1,000 par value bond issued.
 Each warrant is convertible to 15 common shares with a strike price of $5 and an expiration date of June 1, 2025.

 Example of Simple Capital Structure

-The 500,000-stock options outstanding is indicative that the company owns potentially dilutive securities and, therefore, a complex capital structure.
+The 500,000-stock options outstanding are indicative that the company owns potentially dilutive securities and, therefore, has a complex capital structure.

-By looking at a company’s income statement, one can identify if it follows a simple or complex capital structure.
+By looking at a company’s income statement, one can identify its capital structure.
 For example, in Facebook’s 2018 annual report, the company reported 2018 basic earnings per share of $7.65 and 2018 diluted earnings per share of $7.57.
-Therefore, Facebook follows a complex capital structure.
+Therefore, Facebook has a complex capital structure.
 Shown below is an excerpt of the company’s income statement:

 CFI offers the Financial Modeling & Valuation Analyst (FMVA)™ certification program for those looking to take their careers to the next level.
 To keep learning and developing your knowledge base, please explore the additional relevant CFI resources below: